JoyChou93/java-sec-code/README.md

 ## How to run

 The application will use mybatis auto-injection.
-Please run mysql ahead of time and configure the mysql database.
+Please run mysql server ahead of time and configure the mysql server database's name and username/password.

 ```
 spring.datasource.url=jdbc:mysql://127.0.0.1:3306/java_sec_code